solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Select **Create a gateway in Azure**
 - Select the subscription and the resource group
 - For the name, type **logic-app-gateway**
-- Select the region you used above
+- Select the region used above
 - Select the **gateway-mysql** gateway
 - Select **Review + create**
 - Select **Create**